Martin Community College

 - Martin Community College is a public comprehensive community college serving primarily residents of Martin County and segments of Bertie and Washington Counties.
 The College provides quality post-secondary curriculum programs leading to an Associate in Arts, Associate in Applied Science, or General Education degree, diploma, or a certificate of proficiency.
 Also offered is a certificate of attendance or diploma for Continuing Education courses.

-- The teacher population of 83 teachers has grown by 59% over five years.
+- The teacher population of 83 teachers has stayed relatively flat over five years.